 The ‘reasonable standard of care’ test is used to determine whether a breach of duty of care has occurred.
 That is, would another medical practitioner in their field have acted (or failed to act) as they did?

-You must show that the medical professional’s breach caused your injury or illness.
-That is, there is a ‘direct link’ between your current health condition and the treatment provided by the medical professional.
-This involves proof that:
+You must show that the medical professional’s breach of duty caused your injury or illness.
+That is, there is a ‘direct link’ between your current health condition and what the medical professional did (or didn’t do).
+This means you’ll need to prove:

 ‘Reasonably foreseeable’ means that another similar medical professional would have expected your injury to happen.